purposeindustries/intellyo-application-design-system/e2e/README.md

 ### run only one test file

 If you want to run just one file you can use the --spec argument.
-This argument not works with `npm run test:e2e`, you have to use `./node_modules/.bin/wdio`.
 Here is an example to run just the buttuns-test.js:

-- `./node_modules/.bin/wdio wdio.conf.js --spec ./e2e/test/buttons-tests/buttons-test.js`
+- `npm run test:e2e -- --spec ./e2e/test/buttons-tests/buttons-test.js`

 ### clean the Tests